SuperGreenHandRSOC/supergreenhandrsoc.github.io/index.md

 ## 🧪 Experience

+### *Institude of Data Science**, National University of Singapore

+*research attachment, Jul.
+2025 - Mar.
+2026*

+- Contributed to extending features of a Jailbreak method **Geneshift** (manuscript in preparation).
+- Investigated attacks and defenses in Large Language Models (LLMs).
+- Exploring internal representations of LLMs to enhance safety.

 ### **HUSTNLP Lab**, Huazhong University of Science and Technology

 *Internship, Aug.
 2023 – Feb.
 2025*

+Advisor: **Prof. Ng See Kiong**

 - Gained hands-on experience in natural language processing (NLP).
 - Familiarized with core NLP concepts and algorithms.
-- Explored Large Language Model (LLM) construction, optimization, and prompt engineering.
+- Explored LLM construction, optimization, and prompt engineering.
 - Participated actively in research discussions and meetings.